DogeTheBeast/College_notes/CHEM 154/Unit 4/Intermolecular Forces.md

 ![[branching hydrocarbons.png]]

 ## Dipole-Dipole Forces
-Dipole-Dipole forces are intermolecular interactions in which polar molecules
+Dipole-Dipole forces are intermolecular interactions in which polar molecules have forces between them because of the difference in electronegativity.